Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

         <version>0.9.7376</version>
     </dependency>

-If you want to use the InternetExplorerDriver, you need to add the following dependency to your pom.xml:
+If you want to use the `Internet Explorer Driver`_, you need to add the following dependency to your pom.xml:

 .. code-block:: xml